immo2n/JSIDB/README.md

 # JSIDB
-JS IDB - JavaScript Indexed database manager is a simple class that handles all your needs of JavaScript IndexedDB.
+JSIDB - JavaScript Indexed database manager is a simple class that handles all your needs of JavaScript IndexedDB.
 Visit the link to see the documentation
 > https://moonmonoar.github.io/JSIDB/